 Find Sharpen in the Basic Edits tab and click Unsharp mask.
 Sharpening makes the photo look more polished, and the unsharp mask gives you more control than the regular Sharpen tool.
 Leave the Radius slider set to one, and slide the Strength slider far to the right to see how it changes your image.
 Bring it back toward the left while paying attention to smaller details like the hair and eyelashes, to make sure they don’t look chunky.
 Use the Clarity and Fade sliders to further bring your image into perfect focus.

 Select Rotate in the Basic Edits tab and use the Straighten slider to align your photo.
 Use the eyes as your guide and make them line up with the grid lines.
 This small adjustment alters the entire feel of the picture and makes a person seem more trustworthy and honest.
 Tilted heads can be coy, cute, or thoughtful, or they may be perceived as sly.
 A level shot makes all the difference in the viewer’s perception.

-One thing professionals need in a portrait is a variety of crops.
-They’ll need different shapes and sizes for their social media pages, like their LinkedIn profile.
-They may also need the picture for a business card, which usually requires a vertical crop.
-They may have a specific need, like a 16:9 crop for a slide in a presentation.
-The Crop tool can make all of these, and has a number of presets in the drop-down menu.
+You may want to create a variety of crops for social media pages, like a LinkedIn profile or Facebook profile pic.
+You may also need the picture for a business card, which usually requires a vertical crop.
+The Smart Resize tool can handle all these sizes in one fell swoop, or use the Crop canvas tool and the aspect ratio presets in the drop-down menu.